 Pareto observed that 80% of the country’s wealth was concentrated in the hands of only 20% of the population.
 The theory is now applied in many disciplines such as incomes, productivity, populations, and other variables.
-Pareto distribution serves to show that the level of inputs and outputs is not always equal.
+The Pareto distribution serves to show that the level of inputs and outputs is not always equal.

 The definition of the Pareto Distribution was later expanded in the 1940s by Dr. Joseph M. Juran, a prominent product quality guru.
 Juran applied the Pareto principle to quality control for business production to show that 20% of the production process defects are responsible for 80% of the problems in most products.

 According to Juran, focusing on the 20% causes of defects allowed organizations to implement more effective quality control measures and make better use of its resources.
 Juran’s additions to the Pareto distribution concept were contained in his 1951 book titled “Quality Control Handbook.”

-The formula for calculating Pareto Distribution is as follows:
+The formula for calculating the Pareto Distribution is as follows:

 F(x) = 1 – (k/x)α

-On a chart, Pareto distribution is represented by a slowly declining tail, as shown below:
+On a chart, the Pareto distribution is represented by a slowly declining tail, as shown below:

 The chart is defined by the variables α and x.
 It provides two main applications.
 One of the applications is to model the distribution of wealth among individuals in a country.
 The chart shows the extent to which a large portion of wealth in any country is owned by a small percentage of the people living in that country.

-The second application is to model the distribution of city populations, where a large percentage of the population is concentrated in the urban centers and a lower number in the rural areas.
+The second application is to model the distribution of city populations, where a large percentage of the population is concentrated in the urban centers and a lower amount in the rural areas.
 The population in urban centers continues to increase while the rural population continues to decline as younger members of the population migrate to urban centers.

 One of the applications of the Pareto concept is in business management.
 A business may observe that 20% of the effort dedicated to a specific business activity generates 80% of the business results.
-A business can use this ratio to identify the most important segments that it can focus on and increase its efficiency.
+A business can use this ratio to identify the most important segments that it can focus on and thereby increase its efficiency.